Skip to Content

 Control Club

 No, it's not named after the incredible Janet Jackson song.
-Yet you definitely feel like you've stumbled into the middle of one of her music videos when you step into this club.
+Yet you feel like you've stumbled into the middle of one of her music videos when you step into this club.
 From pumping, industrial-type music to a truly energetic mix of patrons, Control Club is a night out not for the faint-hearted.
 Our favorite gay-friendly bar in Bucharest, always attracts a large LGBTQ crowd, especially on Tuesday evenings when drinks are half-price.
 Weekends are also busy, with the dance floor inside in full swing.
 The food here is delicious too, with a very mixed menu.
 Control Club is located at Strada Constantin Mille 4 and is open daily until around 6 am.

 Linea/Closer to the Moon